Top destinations for an autumn city break

 How about a long weekend or a mid-week trip?
 A getaway to one of our favourite city break destinations will leave you refreshed and ready to take on the turkey.

-London is one of the most visited cities in the world.
-It offers a range of hotels for every budget and attractions that few other destinations can match.
+One of the most visited cities in the world, London offers a range of hotels for every budget and attractions that few other destinations can match.

 Besides the typical tourist activities like a visit to the Tower of London and tea at the Ritz, there are loads of things to see and do in the British capital, from exciting football matches to bustling markets.
 There are even plenty of cheap or free things to do in London, too.